surilindur/comunica-components/README.md

 .../comunica-components
 ```

-With the workspaces definitions in the repositories pointing at each other, for example as in this repository:
+This can be done by having the workspaces definitions in the repositories pointing at each other, for example as in this repository:
 ```json
   "workspaces": [
     "../comunica/engines/*",